SU-HAKIM/Contracts/guidance/Voting/Ballot.md

 1. One Person = > 1 vote
 2. That person can not vote who is being voted
 3. Only chairperson can give vote right
+4. You have to specify Proposal names while deploying
+5. chairperson can vote